 Charles Babbage was born on Dec.
 26, 1791 in England.
 He was a polymath and became a mathematician, mechanical engineer, inventor, and philosopher.
-He had a lot of contributions to different scientific fields but his most famous work is probably coming up with the idea of a programmable computing device.
+He contributed to many different scientific fields but his most famous work is designing a programmable computing device.

-In fact, Charles Babbage is considered the “father of the computer” and is given credit for coming up with the first ever mechanical computer.
-It was very simple but it served as the blue print for other, more complex machines.
-Of course he had other works to his name in other fields and this is the reason he was often referred to as pre-eminent among other polymaths of his generation.
+Charles Babbage is considered the “father of the computer” and is given credit for devising the first ever mechanical computer.
+His design served as the blue print for other, more complex machines.

 His early life

 There is some dispute about the birthplace of Charles Babbage but as stated in the Oxford Dictionary of National Biography, Babbage was born at 44 Crosby Row at Walworth Road in London, England.
 A blue plaque has been placed along the junction of Walworth Road and Larcom Street to commemorate the birth of this brilliant man.

 Charles Babbage was one of four children born to Betsy Plumleigh Teape and Benjamin Babbage.
 His father was a banker and he was the partner of William Praed.
 Together they founded Praed’s & Co. of Fleet Street London in 1801.

 When he was 8 years of age, Charles Babbage was sent to the countryside at Alphington near Exeter for schooling to help him recover from a fever that had nearly ended his life.
 Later he also attended the King Edward VI Grammar School in Totnes, South Devon but due to his poor health he returned home and was educated by private tutors.